 - You must have been a full-time student at SCC for at least one academic year before you can engage in OPT.

-- You must have graduated with your Associate Degree or Certificate of Completion.
+- You must have graduated with your Associate Degree.

 - You must currently be in lawful F-1 status.